Felix-Hz/green-squares/README.md

 ### Fact of Day 4
 In March 31 of 1492, Ferdinand and Isabella sign the Alhambra decree, expelling all Jews from Spain unless they convert to Roman Catholicism.

+### Fact of Day 5
+The number 42 is the number of laws of cricket.